PatrickLisiecki/bolt-bucket/README.md

 Submitted by: **Patrick Lisiecki**

-About this web app: **An car personalizer that allows users to create a custom car and view, edit, or delete ones they have already created.**
+About this web app: **A car personalizer that allows users to create a custom car and view, edit, or delete ones they have already created.**

-Time spent: **5** hours
+Time spent: **6** hours

 ## Required Features